 You May Also Like: Cameroon Improves In Latest FIFA Women Rankings

 For the few individuals who have mustered the courage to remain in the division because that’s the only choice they have, life has become almost unbearable for them.
 It is extremely difficult for them to go to their farms and trade among themselves.

 Even when they manage to find some money, where do they buy food from?
 Where do they buy clothes?
 Where do they buy other basic needs from?
 Go to the markets and all you will find are abandoned stores and sheds and overgrown vegetation.

 Even when they find anything to buy, they buy them at very exorbitant prices.
 Would you believe that a cube of soap that would normally sell at 250 FCFA or at most 300 FCFA now sells at 700 FCFA in the division?
 Well, that’s if you manage to find it at all.

 Aside being the administrative headquarter, Menji is the main commercial town in the division.
 However, that commercial nature has completely died down as all markets and business places have been abandoned.

 The closest commercial urban center out of the region is Dschang but still, these few inhabitants cannot go there because most often, the main road leading to that town is blocked.
-Other secondary roads are very risky and would require you to trek for hundreds of kilometers before you could find a motor bike to hire at a very expensive cost.
+Other secondary roads are very risky and would require you to trek for hundreds of kilometers before you could find a motorbike to hire at a very expensive cost.

 Let’s look at how socio-cultural activities have been affected

 In places like Azi, you cannot find even a single soul.
 The picture you see below is the picture of the paramount palace of Fontem Fundom.
-The Palace of Fontem is found in Azi and considered to be one of the most beautiful palaces in the region.
+The Palace of Fontem is found in Azi and is considered to be one of the most beautiful palaces in the region.